Trimming

 Function Entry

-• Features Tab -> Feature Editing Gallery Control -> Topology editing Group -> Trimming.
+• Edit Data tab -> Feature Editing group -> Topology editing drop-down menu -> Trimming.

 Operation Steps

-3. The mouse cursor will change to a crosshair in the map, and a prompt will appear: "Draw a line that has at least two or more intersections with the currently selected object."
-You can then start drawing the curve.
-Right-click to finish drawing and complete the trimming.
+3. When the mouse cursor in the map changes to a crosshair, and prompts: draw a line that has at least two or more intersections with the currently selected object.
+At this point, you can start drawing the curve.
+Right-click to end drawing and complete the trimming.

-4. During trimming, if you do not want shared objects connected to the selected topological edge to be modified, you can uncheck them in the Shared object panel.
+4. During trimming, if you need to exclude some shared objects from participating in this trimming, you can uncheck them in the Shared object panel.

-• Supports setting the topology edit tolerance.
-Tolerance refers to the distance between object nodes within which edges and nodes are considered coincident and share the same location.
+• Support setting topology edit tolerance.
+Tolerance refers to the distance between object nodes.
+Within this distance range, edges and nodes are considered coincident and share the same location.

 • By default, the system automatically calculates the minimum tolerance value based on the data.
-It is generally recommended to use the default value.
+In general, it is recommended to use the default value.

-• If modification is needed, click the Tolerance Settings button to manually adjust it in the pop-up Topology edit tolerance dialog.
-After modification, you can click the Reset button next to the input box to revert to the default value.
+• If modification is needed, click the Tolerance Settings button to manually modify it in the popped-up Topology edit tolerance dialog.
+After modification, you can click the Reset button behind the input box to switch back to the default value.

 Related Topics